 There can be some nutritional losses during some methods of processing, especially of some of the labile micronutrients like potassium and vitamin C.

-Some food additives may have links to causing adverse reactions and there is a lot of negativity about E numbers.
+Some food additives may have links to causing adverse reactions.
 There are particular concerns regarding some food colors and preservatives causing urticaria and hyperactivity implying that they have almost drug-like effects!
-There is legislation regarding some artificial colorants and preservatives (including benzoates) (FSA 2007).
-Indeed, some people are affected so much that they follow benzoate-free or azo-free diets.
+However the link with hyperactivity has proved to be inconclusive.

-During blending and mixing of food, there is a risk of cross contamination with other foods: this can be a potential danger to people with food allergies.
+During the blending and mixing of food, there is a risk of cross-contamination with other foods: this can be a potential danger to people with food allergies.
 As a result, laws are put in place to ensure this is made clear and visible to the consumer.
 In some cases, unwanted ingredients may slip through and not be present on the label, e.g. the horse meat scandal).
 There is also a risk of contaminants from machinery like plastic and metals, so there’s strict legislation in place to ensure that the risk of contamination is minimal.

 Raw meat may be a whole food, but as soon as anything is added, it’s processed.
 Meats are cured to drastically increase their shelf life and this is very successful in preventing food poisoning and bacterial spoilage, but there are links that the sodium nitrites formed during the curing process can form nitrosamines with links to cancers[3, 4].

 Indeed, the overcooking of some meats is also undesirable.
-Frying in some oils can lead to the fats in the oils oxidizing which makes them more atherosclerotic (plaque-forming) and increases risk of cardiovascular diseases and some cancers.
+Frying in some oils can lead to the fats in the oils oxidizing which makes them more atherosclerotic (plaque-forming) and increases the risk of cardiovascular diseases and some cancers.
 Plus when some meats and fish are cooked to extreme temperatures through excessive frying or in heating in an open flame, heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs) can be formed which have been shown to be mutagenic and can increase the risk of cancers.